reactgraphqlacademy/thinking-in-react/README.md

 ## Learning objectives
 - Differentiate between declarative and imperative programming
 - Identify what's state and which components should hold it
-- Determine when to lift the state up
+- Determine when to lift state up

 ## Teaching method